cvluca/gatsby-starter-markdown/contents/docs/guide/contents.md

 The information of the page is stored on the top of the markdown files used to generate sidebar, which currently includes the following information:

 * `title`: the title of the page
-* `showTitle`: show the title on the center at the beginning
+* `showTitle`: show the title on the center at the beginning (false by default)
-* `date`: the date created
-* `sidebar`: entry of the sidebar (see [sidebar](/docs/guide/sidebar)).
+* `sidebar`: entry of the sidebar (see [sidebar](/docs/guide/sidebar))
+* `hideAnchor`: hide anchor (false by default)

+If you use the default setting, you should have at least one file contains each setting.
 You can add any additional information and querying with GraphQL.
 For blog in the example:

+* `date`: the date created
 * `rootPage`: is used to filter the posts by the root page (i.e. [/blog](/blog))

 ### Example